 Portrait photographs should be 350 wide.
 The narrower width is to keep the photograph from being too deep.
 The photograph below is 350 wide.

 Use the ‘gallery’ feature if lots of photographs are being shown, eg: photographs from an activity/event.
-An example gallery can be see at the foot of the Join-in page.
+Examples of the ‘gallery’ feature can be seen at the Explode 2019 page.

 Images such as badges, etc, should be kept as small as possible but sufficiently large enough so any titling can be seen.
 It helps if text is wrapped around small images . . . as in this example.